akaash727/STUDY-ON-CAREER-SATISFACTION-AND-ITS-INFLUENCING-DYNAMICS/README.md

 ## Significance:
 The study may help departments of the university to develop or improve the quality of curriculum and teaching.
 The data collected while survey will be beneficial for another parallel study on building “Higher Education Recommendation System” to help students guide and recommend course based on the satisfaction level along with the aptitude, personality and other requirements.

+### All Reports and Data Files are given
+Contact for any query and details : stayakaash@gmail.com